DSIN-INSA-Strasbourg/Hermes-doc/content/setup/configuration/plugins/datasources/ldap.md

           fetch:
             type: delete
             vars:
-              # Facultative : a list of entries to delete.
+              # Facultative: a list of entries to delete.
               # If unset, an empty list will be used (and nothing will be deleted)
               dellist:
-                  # MANDATORY : the DN of the entry.
+                  # MANDATORY: the DN of the entry.
 If not specified, the entry will
                   # be silently ignored
                 - dn: uid=entryToDelete1,ou=exampleOU,dc=example,dc=com
                 - dn: uid=entryToDelete2,ou=exampleOU,dc=example,dc=com